nyx-4/Nyx-Scripts/Duels/Duel2_H Balrog.md

 Input: `firstRoom`  - The location of first allocated room, all room assigned in group should also be freed.
 Return: `void`      - No need to output anything.

 Constraints: The program should use **minimum RAM**, and provide fast allocation of rooms.
+Assume that mostly tourist comes in large groups with friends and family (average tourist allocates around a hundred rooms).

 Example:
 ```abc